adeeb897/autonomous-agent/work_log.md

 ## Date: 2023-10-10

 ### Tasks Completed
-- [x] Documented potential partners for renewable energy, mental health support, and humanitarian aid in notes/potential_partners.md.
+- [x] Listed current directory structure to aid in preventing note/code duplication.
-- [x] Created initial drafts for awareness and educational campaigns in notes/campaign_drafts.md.
+- [x] Updated system_prompt.txt to include a placeholder for the directory structure.
-- [x] Organized notes directory into subdirectories.
+- [x] Modified llm_agent.py to inject the actual directory structure into the system prompt.

 ### In Progress
 - Task 1: Implement climate emergency plan.